Brun C91: Racing history

 To start 1991, Brun campaigned a pair of 962 to some success, earning points in every race of the season until the debut of the C91 at the fifth round at the Nürburgring.
 The C91 would be driven by former EuroBrun drivers Gregor Foitek and Oscar Larrauri.
-Unfortunately, the car would not race due to technical difficulties after qualifying.
+The car would not race due to technical difficulties after qualifying.
 At the next round at Magny-Cours, Jésus Pareja would replace Foitek as the C91 would start the race.
-Unfortunately its competition debut was short lived as the engine would fail after a mere five laps.
+Its competition debut was short lived as the engine would fail after a mere five laps.

 For the fly-away round in Mexico City, the C91 would show some more potential by lasting 31 laps before a failed starter motor forced it to retire.
 However, for the final round in Autopolis, Japan, the C91 would yet again fail, having only made it 20 laps before the gearbox broke.

 Thus at the end of the season, the C91 had yet to finish a single race.
 Brun would manage to score points with their 962 in each of the rounds except Magny-Cours and Suzuka.
-Brun intended to enter the car in 1992, but unfortunately funding failed to materialize and the C91 was retired.
+Brun intended to enter the car in 1992, but funding failed to materialize and the C91 was retired.
 The car would later be sold to private owners, and is currently being run in Historic Sportscar Racing.